Xu Fu: Legacy in Japan

 According to the tradition of Saga City, Saga Prefecture, when Xu Fu came to the Ariake Sea, he decided to float a cup in the water and go ashore where it made landfall.
 As such, the place where he is said to have landed is known as "Bubai", which literally means "floating cup".

 Xu Fu is said to have reached the top of Mount Kinryu, where he met a hermit and obtained the elixir of immortal life.
 The elixir is said to have been made from a plant called furofuki, which still grows on Mount Kinryu today.
 The name "furofuki" is said to come from the word "furofushi", which means "not grow old, not die" in Japanese.

 In October 2008, the Saga Xu Fu International Symposium was held in the city of Saga.
-Many researchers from Japan, Mainland China, Taiwan, and South Korea participated and made presentations.
+Many researchers from Japan, mainland China, Taiwan, and South Korea participated and made presentations.
 A lecture was also given on the relationship with the Yoshinogari site.

 Historicity

 Some modern scholars consider the legend of Xu Fu's settlement in Japan a historical possibility, while other scholars say the account has numerous inconsistencies and a lack of compelling evidence.
 Genetic research shows the Japanese people are an admixture of the indigenous Jōmon people and later migrants.
-The Jōmon originated from Southeast Asia and migrated to the Japanese archipelago around 14000 BCE during Paleolithic.
-The Yayoi people migrated from North East Asia to Japan around 1000 BCE.
-The Qin dynasty was established in 220 BCE, so the voyage of Xu Fu was after the Jōmon and Yayoi settled in Japan.
-The population increased by 4 million people in Japan between the Jomon and Yayoi period.
-Rice cultivation was already introduced with an agricultural society.
-The native Japanese religion Ko-Shintō was a diverse animism of the Jōmon period which predates Xu Fu.
-Furthermore, there are no records of where Xu Fu ended up, or if he even survived.
-The Kojiki and Nihon Shoki lack specific records of Xu Fu.
-The written stories about Xu Fu came at least 100 years after his disappearance.
+The Jōmon originated from Southeast Asia and migrated to the Japanese archipelago around 14000 BC during the Paleolithic.
+The Yayoi people are thought to have migrated from Northeast Asia (likely from Korea) to Japan much later.
+The Yayoi period is generally accepted to date from around 300 BC to 300 AD.
+Highly controversial radiocarbon evidence may suggest a date up to 500 years earlier, between ca. 1000 BC and 800 BC.